 I was a Governor at Abbeyfields First School from the mid 1980’s to 2017 including 15 years as Chair.
 I was also a Governor for several years at Newminster Middle School.
 In addition to being Chair of the Board, I am Chair of the Northumberland Schools’ Forum – a statutory body with a consultative role in relation to the local distribution of school funding.

 Along with everyone who respects and values state education, I strive to ensure that in the Three Rivers Learning Trust and the wider Morpeth Partnership of schools we maintain high ambitions to promote the development of future citizens who possess intellectual capacity, social awareness and emotional intelligence in equal measure.

 I live in the Upper Coquet Valley, having returned to Northumberland in 2010 following an early career in the overseas development sector.
 I am now Director of Policy and Research at the Food, Farming and Countryside Commission.
 We work to influence change across the farming and food sectors and in our rural communities, in order to find ways to solve our current economic, health, climate and nature crises.

-I am a marketing professional with over 20 years’ experience in both the public and private sector - with a large proportion of that time being spent working with local, national and international Higher Education institutions mainly covering the North East, London, India and South East Asia.
+I am a marketing professional with over 25 years’ experience in both the public and private sector - with a large proportion of that time being spent working with local, national and international Higher Education institutions mainly covering the North East, London, India and South East Asia.
 I am currently a Marketing Director for a Law Firm.

-I am delighted to join The Three Rivers Learning Trust where I am able to advise on their communications strategy and help to promote all of the great achievements coming out of the schools.
-My two children are in Newminster and Abbeyfields and I have seen first hand the wonderful and varied education that they are receiving.
+I am delighted to be a Trustee for The Three Rivers Learning Trust, where I am able to advise on their communications strategy and help to promote all of the great achievements coming out of the schools.
+My children attend schools within the trust and I have seen first hand the wonderful and varied education that they are receiving.